triplekill/cslab/README.md

 <!-- https://github.com/stephzilla/readme/blob/master/README.md -->
-# Lab Code and Snippet
+# CS Lab and Code Snippet
 <!-- If you'd like to use a logo instead uncomment this code and remove the text above this line

   ![Logo](URL to logo img file goes here)